orsonteodoro/muslx32/README.md

 ### Broken packages

-(do not use the ebuild and associated patches from this overlay if broken.  my personal patches may add more complications so do it from scratch again):
+(Do not use the ebuild and associated patches from this overlay if broken if you are planning to fix it.
+My personal patches may add more complications so do it from scratch again):

 package | notes
 --- | ---